Scholastica Law Review Submission Insights: 2025 Edition

 Time from submission to publication offer

 Finally, another aspect of the article selection cycle we know many authors and editors are curious about is how long it usually takes an author to receive a publication offer after submitting to a law review.
-So we decided to dig into that this year
+Below is a visual of cumulative submission by day in 2024.

-The graph above shows that 90% of publication offers happened within 45 days after submission, with around 50% occurring within 12 days.
-This suggests that authors should prepare to wait at least a month before expecting any publication offers (though it is very possible to receive offers sooner).
+As in 2023, 80% of decisions occurred within 25 days after submission, and over 90% of decisions occurred within 40 days after submission.
+Around 50% of decisions occurred within 12 days.
+This suggests that authors should prepare to wait at least two weeks post-submission before expecting any publication offers, and they should expect that offers may take one to two months to come in.
 Authors should not necessarily rule out the potential of getting a publication offer from a law review later in the year, either.
-The 2023 data shows that Publication offers were issued as far as 300 days post-submission.
+The 2024 data shows that Publication offers were issued as far as 200 days post-submission.

 Closing Thoughts

-In closing, we wish legal scholars and law review editors the best in their publication pursuits!
+In closing, we wish legal scholars and law review editors the best in their publication endeavors!

 - The Scholastica Team